EOEPCA/eoepca-killercoda/processing/calrissian/prerequisite_rwm.md

-a Read-Write-Many Storage Class is a pre-requisite for Calrissian.
+a Read-Write-Many Storage Class is a pre-requisite.

 This is not normally provided by all the Kubernetes CSI storage drivers, nor by most Kubernetes cloud services.
 It can be anyway installed as per the [EOEPCA pre-requisites tutorial](../pre-requisites).